EricZinda/Perplexity/docs/pxint/pxint0040BuildSolver.md

 {'x1': x1=(Folder(Documents),)}
 ~~~

-`Example2` calls `call_predication()` with the `vocabulary` object we've built and populated using the `Predication` decorator and a `State` object.  `call_predication` then does the mapping of the predication name `_folder_n_of` to the actual Python function we've written, and performs the "contract" on it.
+`Example2` calls `call_predication()` with the `vocabulary` object we've built and populated using the `Predication` decorator along with a `State` object.  `call_predication` then does the mapping of the predication name `_folder_n_of` to the actual Python function we've written, and performs the "contract" on it.
 I.e. calls it with the specified arguments and expects that it will yield values that are true.

 The reason it prints out the two folders in our world is that we left all the arguments to `_folder_n_of` unbound.
 The contract says that, in that case, it should yield all the things in the world that "are a folder", thus the behavior.